SS Normandie: World War II

 The outbreak of the war found Normandie in New York Harbor.
 Looming hostilities in Europe had compelled Normandie to seek haven in the U.S. The federal government interned her on 3 September 1939, the same day France declared war on Germany.
-Soon Queen Mary, later refitted as a troopship, moored nearby.
-Then, two weeks later, Queen Elizabeth joined Queen Mary.
-For five months, the three largest liners in the world were tied up side by side.
-Normandie remained in French hands, with French crewmembers on board, led by Captain Hervé Lehuédé, into the spring of 1940.
+Several days later, Queen Mary moored nearby.
+Queen Elizabeth joined them several months later in March 1940.
+For approximately two weeks, the three largest liners in the world sat side by side, before Queen Mary departed later that month for Sydney, Australia.
+Queen Elizabeth departed in November 1940 for Singapore.
+Normandie remained at the pier in French hands, with French crewmembers on board, led by Captain Hervé Lehuédé, into the spring of 1940.

-On 15 May 1940, during the Battle of France, the U.S. Treasury Department detailed about 150 agents of the United States Coast Guard (USCG) to go aboard the ship and Manhattan's Pier 88 to defend it against possible sabotage.
-(At the time, U.S. law mandated the Coast Guard was a part of the Treasury during peacetime.)
+On 15 May 1940, during the Battle of France, the U.S. Treasury Department detailed about 150 agents of the United States Coast Guard (USCG) to go aboard the ship at Manhattan's Pier 88 to defend it against possible sabotage.
+(At the time, U.S. law mandated the Coast Guard as part of the Treasury during peacetime.)
 When the USCG became a part of the United States Navy on 1 November 1941, Normandie's USCG detail remained intact, mainly observing while the French crew maintained the vessel's boilers, machinery, and other equipment, including the fire-watch system.
 On 12 December 1941, five days after the attack on Pearl Harbor, the USCG removed Captain Lehuédé and his crew and took possession of Normandie under the right of angary, maintaining steam in the boilers and other activities on the idled vessel.
 However, the elaborate fire-watch system which ensured that any fire would be suppressed before it became a danger was abandoned.